Updated: 9:27 p.m.

 It is not surprising that Kranitz is the new pitching coach.
 He was bullpen coach in 2016 and assistant pitching coach in 2017.
 The team announced a month ago that it would retain him in some pitching-related role.
 Kranitz has 10 years experience as a major-league pitching coach with the Marlins, Brewers and Orioles.

 The Phillies' 2018 coaching staff will have a heavy emphasis on pitching.
 Jim Gott, who pitched 14 seasons in the majors, was recently named bullpen coach.

-Once they are tendered contracts on Friday night, Franco, Galvis, Hernandez, Rupp and Garcia will be considered signed players for 2018.
+Now that they've been tendered contracts, Franco, Galvis, Hernandez, Rupp and Garcia are considered signed players for 2018.
 They will have their salaries determined by an arbitration panel later this winter if they fail to come to agreement on a salary before then.
 It is still possible that any one of these players could be traded.
 It's no secret that the Phillies have a pair of young middle infielders on the way in J.P.
 Crawford and Scott Kingery.
 Galvis and Hernandez are both very much available for trade and the Phillies have received offers, according to sources.
 However, none of the offers have been to the Phillies' liking.

 While the Phillies remain open to dealing Galvis and Hernandez, they would be comfortable hanging on to both if they do not get the value they seek.
 The Phillies ended last season with four infielders - Franco, Galvis, Hernandez and Crawford - sharing time at three infield spots.
 It's not a perfect solution but something a progressive front office that has stressed versatility and giving its manager lineup options could employ for a while.